progval/ircv3-specifications/extensions/account-registration.md

 an account named for the current nick of the requestor.

 If `<accountname>` is `*`, then this value is the user's current nickname.
-If the server advertises the `notnick` key, then this desired account name can be different from the user's current nickname.
+If the server advertises the `custom-accountname` key, then this desired account name can be different from the user's current nickname.

 The `REGISTER` command MAY be sent at any point during the connection that the client has a valid nickname.